-The LT®1373 is a low supply current high frequency current mode switching regulator.
-It can be operated in all standard switching configurations including boost, buck, flyback, forward, inverting and "Cuk."
+The LT[®]1372/LT1377 are monolithic high frequency switching regulators.
+They can be operated in all standard switching configurations including boost, buck, flyback, forward, inverting and "Cuk."
 A 1.5A high efficiency switch is included on the die, along with all oscillator, control and protection circuitry.
-All functions of the LT1373 are integrated into 8-pin SO/PDIP packages.
+All functions of the LT1372/LT1377 are integrated into 8-pin SO/PDIP packages.

-Compared to the 500kHz LT1372, which draws 4mA of quiescent current, the LT1373 switches at 250kHz, typically consumes only 1mA and has higher efficiency.
-High frequency switching allows for small inductors to be used.
-All surface mount components consume less than 0.6 square inch of board space.
+The LT1372/LT1377 typically consumes only 4mA quiescent current and has higher efficiency than previous parts.
+High frequency switching allows for very small inductors to be used.
+All surface mount components consume less than 0.5 square inch of board space.

 New design techniques increase flexibility and maintain ease of use.
 Switching is easily synchronized to an external logic level source.
-A logic low on the shutdown pin reduces supply current to $12\mu A$ .
-Unique error amplifier circuitry can regulate positive or negative output voltage while maintaining simple frequency compensation techniques.
+A logic low on the shutdown pin reduces supply current to 12μ A. Unique error amplifier circuitry can regulate positive or negative output voltage while maintaining simple frequency compensation techniques.
 Nonlinear error amplifier transconductance reduces output overshoot on start-up or overload recovery.
 Oscillator frequency shifting protects external components during overload conditions.